Celia Hoyles: Awards and honours

 In the 2004 New Year Honours, Hoyles was appointed Officer of the Order of the British Empire (OBE) 'for services to education'.
 In the 2014 New Year Honours, she was appointed Dame Commander of the Order of the British Empire (DBE) in recognition of her service as director of the National Centre for Excellence in the Teaching of Mathematics.
-She was elected a Fellow of the Academy of Social Sciences (FAcSS).
+She is a Fellow of the Academy of Social Sciences (FAcSS).

 In 2003, she was awarded the first Hans Freudenthal Medal by the International Commission on Mathematical Instruction (ICMI) in recognition of 'the outstanding contribution that [she] has made to research in the domain of technology and mathematics education'.
 In 2010, she was awarded the first Kavli Education Medal by the Royal Society 'in recognition of her outstanding contribution to research in mathematics education'.

 Hoyles has honorary degrees from the Open University (2006), Loughborough University (2008), Sheffield Hallam University (2011) and University of Bath (2019).